Ministry of Defence Police: Command structure

-Each division is commanded by a chief superintendent and has its own support groups which are able to respond at short notice to any unforeseen incident or emergency.
-Each station is commanded by a senior police officer who will vary in rank from sergeant to superintendent depending on the station's size, role and staffing.
+Rank insignia

 Personnel

 As of May 2017, the force strength was around 2,594.
 According to the 2019–20 Policing Plan, the MDP has a workforce of around 2,900 police officers and 260 police staff based at numerous defence locations across the United Kingdom.

 Entry requirements

 Entry requirements for new officers are similar to UK territorial police forces; however, because all MDP officers can carry firearms, the eyesight focal acuity standard and basic fitness standard is higher.
 Entrants must also be British nationals.
 The MDP recruits nationally and new entrants may be given a posting anywhere in the UK.
 In practice, most new entrants are initially posted to nuclear division; either at one of the two AWE establishments in South East England or one of the stations in Western Scotland.

-Officers were formerly selected via the College of Policing's SEARCH process.
-This was replaced in 2017 by a one-day Recruit Assessment Centre (RAC) developed specifically for the MDP.
-This process includes a briefing, candidate presentation, competency based interview, numerical assessment, verbal reasoning assessment, report writing exercise and bleep test to level 7.6.

 Initial training

 MDP recruits are trained at the Force Training Centre at MOD Southwick Park on a 12-week fully residential course.
 The program follows the College of Policing initial learning and development syllabus.
-An MDP anomaly is that there are separate English Law and Scottish Law classes dependent on the individual officer's posting.
-Recruits are trained in personal safety including PAVA, extendable baton and kwikcuffs.

-The final stage of the course includes the police basic driver assessment and an eight-week Authorised Firearms Officer course held at one of several Firearms Training Centres across the UK.